ChosunOne/witness/extension.md

 If the original version of Cross-Witness algorithm runs smoothly, it requires the following transactions:
 - initial money transfer with attached public key
-- publication of encrypted dest
+- publication of encrypted `dest`
-- publication of decrypted dest
+- publication of decrypted `dest`
 - signing and dissolution

 Now, if we add one extra iteration (in case of two-layer onion), we only add one more TX -- publication of decrypted onion layer.
 If we add 4 iterations (five-layer onion), the TX costs will only double, but probability of failure will be p^5.
 However, arbitration costs increase dramatically.
 So, the economic calculations should be corrected correspondingly.
 It might also mean, that onion extension will be economically viable only for large denomination contracts.

 ## Perfect Anonymity

-Creating anonymous account with sufficiant probability of privacy is an onerous task.
+Creating anonymous account with sufficient probability of privacy is an onerous task.
 But once it is created, it could be further used for an easy one-step anonymization of multiple accounts.
 Those accounts will then enjoy the perfect anonymity.

 The Witness Selection step of the original Cross-Witness algorithm is the weakest link -- one must rely on the chosen witness to protect his privacy.
 But if we use anonymous accounts for publishing encrypted destinations, the whole algorithm becomes trustless.
 Let's redesign the Cross-Witness algorithm.